 Tiburcio Vasquez was born in 1935 into a well-respected Californio family in the colonial capitol, Monterrey.
 (The Vasquez family adobe is still standing in downtown Monterrey.)
 The arrival of the Yankees after gold was discovered near Sacramento was a clear threat to the Californio way of life.
 It radicalized quite a few young Mexican colonials.
 Vasquez was unique among them, however, in that he was relatively well-born and well-educated.
 He could read and write in both Spanish and English, for example.

 In his twenty-year career, Vasquez is said to have stolen the equivalent today of millions of dollars, much of it he spent in pursuit of his insatiable compulsion for seduction – in fact, it was a sordid sex scandal that led to his betrayal.

-News of the famous gang leader’s arrest became the first national story reported out of the future Sunset Strip.
+News of the famous gang leader’s arrest became the first national story reported out of future West Hollwyood.
 News of the search and capture was reported in the New York Times and the Boston Globe.
 He was hanged on March 19, 1875, in San Jose, California.

 The area where he camped out near his brother’s ranch in Acton was known for its dramatic geologic features – huge outcropped slabs of sandstone jutting up out of the desert floor and 45-degree angles.
 The rock formations are known today as Vasquez Rocks, and are located in Vasquez Rocks Park.
 The eerie landscape is popular with filmmakers.
 The park has doubled for foreign planets in several episodes of “Star Trek,” for example.